jsbryaniv/jsbryaniv.github.io/_posts/2023-11-15-dirichlet-for-clinical-outcome-prediction.md

 ## Introduction

 Clustering is an effective way of making predictions.
-Clustering works by grouping data points together bases on their features.
-In the reverse of this, if we know the cluster a data point belongs to, we can make predictions about the data point.
-In the case of medicine this can be helpful for clinical outcome predicitons since by knowing the cluster a patient belongs to, we can make predictions about their diagnosis.
+It works by grouping data points together based on their features.
+Conversely, if we know the cluster a data point belongs to, we can make predictions about it.
+In medicine, this can be particularly helpful for clinical outcome predictions since, by knowing the cluster a patient belongs to, we can make informed predictions about their diagnosis.

-A clustering tool for diagnosis would work as follows: we take a patient, measure various features about them, find out which cluster they most likely belong to, and then make a prediction about their diagnosis based on the cluster they belong to.
-This is a simple and effective way of making predictions about a patient's diagnosis.
+A clustering tool for diagnosis would function as follows: we take a patient, measure various features about them, determine which cluster they most likely belong to, and then make a prediction about their diagnosis based on this cluster.
+This is a simple yet effective method for predicting a patient's diagnosis.

-However, we cannot deploy this model until we have learned the features of each cluster.
-Since the cluster that a patient belongs to is often not directly measureable, we must infer the cluster assignments from the data.
-This is where Bayesian inference comes in.
-Bayesian inference is a method of inferring unknown variables from data.
+However, we cannot deploy this model until we have identified the characteristics of each cluster.
+Since the cluster that a patient belongs to is often not directly measurable, we must infer the cluster assignments from the data.
+This is where Bayesian inference comes into play.
+Bayesian inference is a method of inferring unknown variables from observed data.

-In this article we show how to build a clustering model using Dirichlet Clustering in a Bayesian framework.
-We then apply our model to a dataset to predict the diagnosis of patents.
-We will provide a high level overview of how the math and the code works, but we wont dive deep.
-If you want to learn more about the math behind Dirichlet Clustering, I encourage you to leave a comment below check out this [textbook](https://books.google.com/books?hl=en&lr=&id=LkPGEAAAQBAJ&oi=fnd&pg=PR11&dq=steve+presse+ioannis+sgouralis+data+modeling&ots=uA42nAUM_f&sig=ll9bYjfOmGnMgeJn5QqR-7IM54Q#v=onepage&q=steve%20presse%20ioannis%20sgouralis%20data%20modeling&f=false).
+In this article, we demonstrate how to build a clustering model using Dirichlet Clustering within a Bayesian framework.
+We then apply our model to a dataset to predict the diagnoses of patients.
+We will provide a high-level overview of how the math and the code work, but we won't dive deep.
+If you want to delve more into the mathematics behind Dirichlet Clustering, I encourage you to leave a comment below and check out this[textbook](https://books.google.com/books?hl=en&lr=&id=LkPGEAAAQBAJ&oi=fnd&pg=PR11&dq=steve+presse+ioannis+sgouralis+data+modeling&ots=uA42nAUM_f&sig=ll9bYjfOmGnMgeJn5QqR-7IM54Q#v=onepage&q=steve%20presse%20ioannis%20sgouralis%20data%20modeling&f=false).

 ## Data

-For this project we are looking at the [Pima Indians Diabetes Database](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database) from Kaggle.
-The data tracks the medical history of Pima Indians and whether or not they have diabetes.
+For this project, we are examining the [Pima Indians Diabetes Database](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database) from Kaggle.
+This dataset tracks the medical histories of Pima Indians and their diabetes status.

-For each patient we have 8 measured features (Pregnancies, Glucose, BloodPressure, SkinThickness, Insulin, BMI,DiabetesPedigreeFunction, and Age) as well as their diabetes diagnosis in the last column(Outcome).
+For each patient, we have eight measured features: Pregnancies, Glucose, Blood Pressure, Skin Thickness, Insulin, BMI (Body Mass Index), Diabetes Pedigree Function, and Age.
+Additionally, their diabetes diagnosis is indicated in the last column (Outcome).
 We print the first few lines here:

 |   Pregnancies |   Glucose |   BloodPressure |   SkinThickness |   Insulin |   BMI |   DiabetesPedigreeFunction |   Age |   Outcome |
 |---------------|-----------|-----------------|-----------------|-----------|-------|----------------------------|-------|-----------|